DL-COVID-Nischidha/dl_covid/README.md

 Source codes and the pre- trained network weights to help accelerate further research studies. https://drive.google.com/drive/folders/1BH8KQQKVQSDgOQiIQPIonUUL9UXzzWMu?usp=sharing

-## WORK DONE :
-**Apeksha**
-- Literary survey for the project
-- Found the model for transfer learning
-- Ran and tested the base model
-- Segmentation of images
-- Interpretation Colab notebook to run online

-**Yogya**
-- Literary survey for the project
-- Got the dataset and the pre trained weights by contacting the paper authors
-- Fine tuning and training the model
-- Python script codes to run offline

-**Anish**
-- Understanding the existing model and worked on Augmentation
-- Automating the Dataset reading
-- Preparing the Report

-**Maha**
-- Understanding the existing model
-- Preparing the dataset
-- Preparing the ReadmeFile

 ## Learning Outcomes:
 - End to end development of software to address real world problems on using open source consolidated data.
 - Practical application of transfer learning, image preprocessing and neural network optimization for multi-class classification.